Fastest-Coder-First/Weather_Forecast/README.md

 - It suggested to use argparse for command line arguments.
 - It helped write Quality code.
 - It aided in writing error handling code.
+- Development Time was significantly reduced, Now that's some serious SPEED.